KIT-MRT/rosinterface_handler/doc/HowToUseLongParameters.md

 long_param: 1
 ```

-- For `long` parameters, a string is automatically cast to `long` when reading from the parameter server
+- For `long` parameters, a string is automatically cast to a 64bit integer when reading from the parameter server
 - Any `long` parameter is stored as `string` when writing to the parameter server